RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 <img src="../cicd/captures/update50.png"  width="300">

-<font color=yellow>When it ask you questions, move with the space bar to the one you want,</font> in our case we want to import the "database".
+<font color=yellow>When it asks you questions, move with the space bar to the one you want,</font> in our case we want to import the "database".
 And we want our mounts to be to the "/web/sites/default/files" location.<br>

 <img src="../cicd/captures/update51.png"  width="300">